LiMinggang/madedit-mod/README.txt

 MadEdit-Mod
 ./configure --with-boost=${HOME}/boost_1_56_0 --with-wxdir=${HOME}/wxWidgets-3.0.2

-Syntax files, Locale files and Settings:
+Syntax files, Locale files, Dictionaries and Settings:
 ---------------------------------------
   Syntax files: in the path $(MadEditConfigPath)/syntax/ Locale files: in the path $(MadEditConfigPath)/locale/
+  Dictionaries: in the path $(MadEditConfigPath)/Dictionaries/

   $(MadEditConfigPath) are the one of below paths:
     1. MadEdit execution file directory : Windows and Linux